elilouise/google-bgn-hackathon-kulture/README.md

 This project was completed as part of the 2022 Google BGN Hackathon at Google's London, UK headquarters

 ## Awards Won
-- 🥇 for the people's choice awards
+- 🥇 Won Google's People Choice Award
-- 🥈 for the judge's vote hence overall hackathon
+- 🥈 Won 2nd Place Overall at Google BGN Hackathon

 ## Project's Mission
 - Unifying society by embracing the differences in culture